lukelarsen/assemble-base/README.md

 [Assemble Tables]:         https://github.com/lukelarsen/assemble-tables
 [Assemble Tips]:           https://github.com/lukelarsen/assemble-tips

-# Assemble Core
+# Assemble Base
-Assemble Core contains all the needed parts of the [Assemble] Framework.
+Assemble Base contains all the needed parts of the [Assemble] Framework.
 The Assemble Framework is a CSS framework that uses [PostCSS].
 There are many optional components you can install to your project once Assemble Core as been added.
 Here is the full list of available components:
 - [Assemble Buttons]
 - [Assemble Code]
 - [Assemble Forms]